BCC Communication Pathway

 Mile Marker 1

-Surrender &
+Surrender & Foundation

 How it forms love

 A person who has genuinely surrendered to Jesus has received love at the deepest level.
 Surrender produces humility, the soil love grows in.
-You cannot give what you have not received.

 Convictions it activates